pseewald/vim-anyfold/README.md

 `anyfold_identify_comments` | 0, 1 | 1 | Identify (and ignore) comment lines
 `anyfold_fold_comments` | 0, 1 | 0 | Fold multiline comments
 `anyfold_fold_toplevel` | 0, 1 | 0 | Fold subsequent unindented lines

+## Complementary plugins

+Here is a small list of plugins that I find very useful in combination with vim-anyfold:
+* Cycle folds with one key, much more efficient than Vim's built-in folding commands: [vim-fold-cycle](https://github.com/arecarn/vim-fold-cycle)
+* Indent based text objects are not (yet) implemented in vim-anyfold, but this plugin works fine (even though blocks are defined in a slightly different way): [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object)

 ## Acknowledgements